jaimegag/pks-zone/harbor/README.md

 Identify your `<HARBOR_DOMAIN>` as we will refere to it during the next steps.

-For more details on how to use Harbor check the [Harbor repository](https://github.com/vmware/harbor) and in particular the [user guide](https://github.com/vmware/harbor/blob/master/docs/user_guide.md).
+For more details on how to use Harbor check the [Harbor GitHub repository](https://github.com/vmware/harbor) and in particular the [user guide](https://github.com/vmware/harbor/blob/master/docs/user_guide.md).

 ## My first Harbor app
 Locate the Harbor Project (`<HARBOR_PROJECT>`) you will be using to push & pull images, or create a new one via Harbor GUI.
 More on managing projects [here](https://github.com/vmware/harbor/blob/master/docs/user_guide.md#managing-projects).